-Sometimes, finding that elusive motivation to study can be hard work.
+Sometimes, finding that elusive study motivation can be hard work.
 Some days you’ve got it, some days you just haven’t and you don’t know where to start.

 If you’re panicking or feeling overwhelmed about that project due soon or upcoming exam, take a deep breath.